mrsimoes/hlnsync/README.md

 _lnsync_ provides sync-by-content of local file trees with support for hard links.

-Local directories are one-way synced, as much as possible, by renaming, linking and delinking only.
+##  Features

+This program provides partial one-way sync of local directories by only renaming, linking and delinking, without copying or deleting file data.
+(Empty directories not on the source are also removed.)

-In this way, file renaming, moving, and linking in the source directory are quickly and easily replicated on the target.
+Arbitrary renaming, linking/delinking (but not deleting) in the source is quickly replicated in the target.

-Files are compared via hashes, which are stored.

-Additional features, such as duplicates detection, are provided based on those file hashes.

-_lnsync_ may be used as a preprocessing step for other sync tools such as _rsync_.
+While not providing full syncing, _lnsync_ may be used as a preprocessing step for other tools such as _rsync_.

-##  Hard Link Support
+## Hashes

-On some file systems (e.g. ext3/4, NTFS, btrfs), the same file may be reached by multiple file paths, which function as aliases.

-A new path created for an existing file is a _hard link_, but all such aliases are on an equal footing, so each may be called a hard link.

-Removing the last hard link to a file means deleting that file.

-Arbitrary linking/delinking (but not deleting) in the source can be easily replicated in the target, so long as the target also supports linking.

-##  Syncing and the Hash Database

-_lnsync_  makes a best-effort to sync the target to the source without copying or deleting file data.

-Empty directories on the target which do not exist on the source are also removed.

-File content is compared using xxHash (a fast, non-cryptographic hash function).
-Hash values are stored in a single-file database at the top-level directory of each file tree.
+Files are identified by their content hash, using xxHash (a fast, non-cryptographic hash function).

+To avoid recomputation, hash values are stored in local databases, one file per top directory.

-The hash values database is a single file at the base directory, with basename matching `lnsync-[0-9]+.db`.
+By default, the hash database is a file at the base directory with basename matching `lnsync-[0-9]+.db`.
 Only one such file should exist there.

-Hash databases are ignored by all _lnsync_ operations.

-Care should be taken not to overwrite them when syncing with other tools.
+(A different prefix or an altogether different file may be specified.)

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

+Based on these hashes, additional features are provided, including duplicate detection.

+## Files vs File Paths

+On most file systems, a file may be reached by multiple paths, which are aliases, or _hard links_, to that file.
+Removing the last hard link to a file means deleting it.

+_lnsync_ operations refer to files, not file paths.
+If a file has two links, it will not come up as a duplicate.

+## Offline Trees

+There is also an option to save the file structure (not contents) under a directory to a combined hash/metadata database.
+These offline trees can be used in most _lnsync_ commands in place of an local directory, e.g. as the source in a sync command.

+## Files Handled

+Hash databases are ignored by _lnsync_ operations and care should be taken not to overwrite them when syncing with other tools.

 File ownership and permissions are ignored.
-Files which cannot be read are skipped.
+Files which cannot be read are skipped, as are symbolic links.

-Symbolic links are skipped.

-## Offline File Trees

-_lnsync_ can save the file tree structure (with no file content) of a local directory to a single-file database.

-These offline trees can be used in most _lnsync_ commands in place of an local directory, e.g. as the source in a sync command.

-## File Searching

-Using file hashes, _lnsync_ can also find duplicate files (like _fdupes_), and more generally find files according to the which file trees they appear on, compare file trees, and check for file content changes/bitrot.

-It is also possible to search files by pathname.

-## Installing
+# Installing

 Install the latest version from the PyPI repository with `pip install -U lnsync` or clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and run `python setup.py install`.

-## Alternative Sync Solutions for Linux
+## Alternatives for Linux

 Some of the many tools for syncing with rename detection: